yoondoong/altStackWorkshop/README.md

 :white_check_mark: Installed vue and served a non-reactive events page <br/>
 :white_check_mark: Implemented vue in app and created a reactive events page <br/>
 :white_check_mark: Connected your events page to our backend database <br/>
+:white_check_mark: Sign in and make a post!
+Jokes appreciated <br/>
 :white_check_mark: Optional: make it even cooler!